 How to trim, crop, and straighten your slow-motion video

-Your iPhone’s Photo app has some basic editing tools that you can use to fix up your slow-motion videos.
-With these tools, you can easily trim, crop, and straighten your videos.
+Your iPhone’s Photo app has some basic editing tools that you can use to fix up your slow-motion clips.
+With these tools, you can easily trim, straighten, and crop iPhone videos.
 Here’s how to do it.

 - First, open up the slow-motion video that you want to edit and tap Edit.